MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler-spark.md

 ## Launching Data Wrangler with a Spark DataFrame

 Users can open Spark DataFrames in Data Wrangler directly from a [!INCLUDE [product-name](../includes/product-name.md)] notebook, by navigating to the same dropdown prompt where pandas DataFrames are displayed.
-A list of active Spark DataFrames appear in the dropdown beneath the list of active pandas variables.
+A list of active Spark DataFrames appears in the dropdown beneath the list of active pandas variables.

 The next code snippet creates a Spark DataFrame with the same sample data used in the [pandas Data Wrangler tutorial](data-wrangler.md):